esprfid/esp-rfid/README-ADDON.md

 ```
 {
    cmd:'getuser',
-   doorip:'(The ESP-RFID IP of the door to open as String)'
+   doorip:'(The ESP-RFID IP address as String)'
 }
 ```